szpakas/fakepushprovider/cmd/server/README.md

 - X-delayed-by-ms: number of milliseconds the response was delayed (set by DelayMiddleware)
 - X-requests-total: number of requests served by server till its start regardless of request outcome

+## Instrumentation

+Instrumentation is based on [Prometheus](https://prometheus.io).

+Metrics:
+- push_requests_total:
+-- type: CounterVec
+-- desc: How many push requests were processed, partitioned by provider, status code and error reason.